Kratom Short-Term, Long-Term, Side Effects, and Addiction Treatment

 - Reduction in symptoms of opioid withdrawal.

-Doses of kratom greater than 15 g have effects similar to high doses of opioids, including extreme sedation and a loss of consciousness in some cases.
+Doses of kratom greater than 15 g have effects similar to those of high doses of opioids, including extreme sedation and a loss of consciousness in some cases.

 Kratom Side Effects

-There are several side effects of kratom use that range in severity from inconvenient to dangerous.
-Like the sought-after effects listed above, its side effects are dependent on the dose taken and are similar to those found both for stimulant drugs and opiates, including:
+There are several negative side effects of kratom use that range in severity from inconvenient to dangerous.
+Like the sought-after effects listed above, the side effects of kratom are dependent on the dose taken and are similar to those of stimulant drugs and opiates, including: